To-Do-Now/To-Do-Now/index.md

 ### ✏️  One task (example)
 ```
-Add "Buy groceries" – 30 min **Due-soft** once a week
+Add "Buy groceries" – 30 min Due-soft once a week
 ```
 ### 📋  Whole list
 ```
-Pay rent – 5 min due 1st
+Pay rent – 5 min due 1st of the month
 Vacuum – 20 min repeat weekly
 Paint fence
 ```
 *What happens next?*
 1. The GPT imports each line.
-2. If a duration or priority is missing it **guesses** and asks follow-ups (max 3 questions).
+2. If a duration or priority is missing it can **guess** and asks follow-ups (max 3 questions).
 3. You confirm, and the tasks are stored in your Airtable base.

 ---